jmadinlab/traits/public/download.md

 The following code will include the first measurement value for a species by trait combination and is suitable for traits with one value (e.g., species-level estimates).
 How you aggregate traits with many values will depend on the trait.

-    acast(dat, specie_name~trait_name, value.var="value", fun.aggregate=function(x) {x[1]})
+    acast(data, specie_name~trait_name, value.var="value", fun.aggregate=function(x) {x[1]})

 Whereas, the code below will create a species by trait matrix with mean values for each species, which will not work if you have non-numeric traits in your dataset (e.g., growth form or mode of larval development).

-    acast(dat, specie_name~trait_name, value.var="value", fun.aggregate=function(x) {mean(x)})
+    acast(data, specie_name~trait_name, value.var="value", fun.aggregate=function(x) {mean(x)})

-The fun.aggregate method can be changed using logical conditions to get the data structure you want (e.g., what to do if a species trait has more than one value, or what to do if a species trait has more than one value and these values are characters).
+The `fun.aggregate` method can be changed using logical conditions to get the data structure you want (e.g., what to do if a species trait has more than one value, or what to do if a species trait has more than one value and these values are characters).
 Below is a generic example that returns mean values for numeric trait values and the first value for character trait values in cases where there is more than one value for a species by trait combination.

     # Load the "reshape2" package for R.  This package must initially be downloaded from CRAN
     library(reshape2)

     # Load your csv file downloaded from the trait database
-    data_raw <- read.csv("data/data_20140224.csv", as.is=TRUE)
+    data <- read.csv("data/data_20140224.csv", as.is=TRUE)

     # Develop your aggregation rules function for the "acast" function
     my_aggregate_rules <- function(x) {